teuton-software/teuton/README.md

 ![logo](./docs/images/logo.png)

-Teuton is an intrastructure test tool, useful for:
+Teuton is an infrastructure test tool, useful for:
 * Sysadmin teachers who want to evaluate students remote machines.
 * Sysadmin apprentices who want to evaluate their learning process as a game.
 * Professional sysadmin who want to monitor remote machines.